Andi-Lo/kirby-FacebookEvents/readme.md

 ## Example files

 To get you a heat start there are is an example `event.php` snippet located in `site/plugins/FacebookEvents/example/snippets/`.
 You can copy that to your projects snippet folder and call it in e.g. `templates/home.php`.
-You can also find an example css styling file in there.
+You can also find an example css styling file in `assets/css`

 ## Future improvements

-- [ ] Make call asynchronous
+- [x] Make call asynchronous (v2.0.0)

 ## License